ABSTRACT SUBMISSION DEADLINE EXTENDED: NOVEMBER 10, 2021

 Preference is given to applicants who did not present at the previous conference, held online in 2021.

 All documents should be combined into ONE (1) Microsoft Word document file (please do not submit as a PDF).
-The deadline for proposal submission is October 15, 2021 using the appropriate online form.
+The extended deadline for proposal submission is November 10, 2021 using the appropriate online form.
 Any questions can be communicated to Dalea Bean, Conference Coordinator at email@example.com.